Beenjmin/LearningPaths-FrontEndMentor/readme.md

 ### Folder Guide
 Within the Learning Paths folder, you can find the folders that show the solutions for each challenge, organized in the order they were announced by the platform.
+Each folder contains the files used, showcasing the solution for each project in code.
+Additionally, each project folder has its own readme.md file, which includes the project description as well as the hosting link for the website that was created (in most cases).

 ### Autor:
 Benjamin Marcos